confused-Techie/atom-backend/src/tests_integration/README.md

 It's recommended to run these tests with `npm run test:integration`

 Which will automatically, granted you have `docker` installed and running, create a PostgreSQL server to use for any and all database calls.

-This does have to be configured per test but hopefully that is only temporary.